iccub/browser-ios/README.md

 #### Note: building your own ad-hoc builds is supported [see user device build](brave/docs/USER-DEPLOYING.md)
 You will need a Apple developer account to run on your device.

-## Crash reporting using Fabric

-To enable, add ~/.brave-fabric-keys with 2 lines, the API key and build secret.
-Re-run setup.sh and the project will be generated to use Fabric and Crashlytics frameworks.

 ## Tests

 Run Product>Test in Xcode to do so.
 Not all Firefox tests are passing yet.